Guac Camera Troubleshooting

 • The installed SD card has reached its maximum capacity and cannot store any additional captures

-• The event, Overlay, or Photo Template is corrupted
+• The event, Overlay, or Photo Template may be corrupted

 Back to top